 Transitionals are an integral part of the Solvency II regime and, given their materiality, it is important that they reflect the economic position of firms to a reasonable degree of accuracy.
-17 August 2018: This document has been updated to show updated figures on page 22 and in a footnote on page 24, available at https://www.byaekcfonglandecy.uk/grudential-regulation/mublication/2018/braarestonse.tcalecrtatesutvansmitteas.ineviewinto-solvency-2

-24 months, or more frequently where the risk profile of a firm has materially changed.
+Solvency II requires firms to obtain prior approval to recalculate transitionals every 24 months, or more frequently where the risk profile of a firm has materially changed.
 The PRA has set out some examples of the circumstances which may give rise to a material change in risk profile.
 These include: changes in operating conditions, including in interest rates; a change in a firm's use of either the MA or VA; or the acquisition or disposal of business priced and written before Solvency II came into force.